mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Bitcoin/readme.md

 ## Double Spending

 Double spending is when someone (A) tries spending the same bitcoin twice.
 Bitcoin network prevents this.
 When A broadcast the two transactions, they will go in unconfirmed transactions' pools.
 From there when a miner (X) validates the first transaction, the bitcoin will be sent to the new owner. so X will invalidate the second transaction because A is not the owner of the bitcoin anymore.
 But if the two transactions gets validated and mined by two different miners and gets added to the next block. it means there are two different blockchains now. (one with the first transaction and one with the second transaction).
-Now longest chain algorithm comes into play. miners will always accept the longest chain.
+Now Chain Reorganisation comes into play. miners will always accept the longest chain.

 ## Where do bitcoins come from?